saiyam1814/vcluster/README.md

 # Create a virtual cluster
 vcluster create my-vcluster --namespace team-x

-# Connect to the virtual cluster
-vcluster connect my-vcluster --namespace team-x

 # Use kubectl as usual - you're now in your virtual cluster!
 kubectl get namespaces
 ```